redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 # Task cancellation

 We saw already an example of cancellation in the [Non blocking calls](#NonBlockingCalls.md) section.
-In this section we'll review in some more details the semantics of cancellation.
+In this section we'll review cancellation in more detail.

 Once a task is forked, you can abort its execution using `yield cancel(task)`.
 Cancelling a running task will throw a `SagaCancellationException` inside it.

-To see how it works, let's consider a simple example.
-A background sync which can be started/stopped by some UI commands.
+To see how it works, let's consider a simple example: A background sync which can be started/stopped by some UI commands.
 Upon receiving a `START_BACKGROUND_SYNC` action, we fork a background task that will periodically sync some data from a remote server.

 The task will execute continually until a `STOP_BACKGROUND_SYNC` action is triggered.
 Then we cancel the background task and wait again for the next `START_BACKGROUND_SYNC` action.